TotallyRandomGus/personal_benchmark/README.md

 - Change the title and the description section to fit the new scenario
 - Update the different fields of the information section:
-  - Difficulty: An idea of the complexity of the challenge (for example: Middle School, High School, Bachelor, Master, PhD...)
+  - Difficulty: An idea of the benchmark's complexity (for example: Middle School, High School, Bachelor, Master, PhD...)
   - Robot: Name of the robot used in the benchmark
   - Language: Programming language of the example controller
-  - Commitment: Approximation of the time required to complete the challenge (a few minutes, a couple of hours, a couple of days...)
+  - Commitment: An idea of the time required to complete the challenge (a few minutes, a couple of hours, a couple of days...)
-  - Metric: Should be one of percent, time-speed, time-duration  or distance
+  - Metric: Should be one of percent, time-speed, time-duration  or distance depending on how the benchmark is evaluated
 - Replace "ORGANIZER_NAME" in the "How to paricipate" section with your GitHub username
 - Remove the organizer setup section
 - When everything is ready and you have submitted your benchmark to [webots.cloud](https://benchmark.webots.cloud/benchmark), change the badge link to the correct webots.cloud page